top of page

 All that old pathetic loathing, closing credits can roll

 Have you ever lost a friend?
 Have you ever been depressed?
 Have you ever lost someone with whom you were angry?
 Have you ever doubted yourself?
 Then you should be able to relate to songs like You're Never Over, where Em celebrates his late friend Proof's life.
-Alternatively, Beautiful where Em raps about depression—also Leaving Heaven, where Eminem discusses being angry with his father even after he died and the complex emotions that come with that.
-You should be able to relate to Walk On Water, where em doubts himself and raps about overcoming self-doubt.
-Also, Em's fellow artists and people who have achieved great successes should especially relate to Walk on Water, where Em talks about impossible standards set by previous accomplishments and nostalgia.
+Alternatively, Beautiful, where Em raps about depression—and Leaving Heaven, where Eminem discusses being angry with his father even after he died and the complex emotions that come with that.
+You should be able to relate to Walk On Water, where Eminem doubts himself and raps about overcoming self-doubt.
+Also, Em's fellow artists and people who have achieved great success should especially relate to Walk on Water, where Em talks about impossible standards set by previous accomplishments and nostalgia.
 "Who can relate woo"-Logic

 "But the only one who's looking down on